Murder of Harvey and Jeannette Crewe: Background

 Of the Crewes’ relationship, a friend said: “They had a real appreciation of each other...
 A well-suited, wonderfully happy, strong and mature couple, completely capable of working out life in a harmonious, positive manner.
 Both intelligent, witty, fun to be with if they knew you well, otherwise reserved... [they] could be described as a very private couple.”

-By coincidence, Arthur Thomas returned to Pukekawa that same month, now married to a woman named Vivian.
-He had been working for a crop-dusting company but had accepted the offer of his father to lease the family farm, which was 15km from the Crewe farm.
+By coincidence, Arthur Thomas returned to Pukekawa that same month, having married Vivien (née Carter), a typist from Farnham, England, two years previously.
+He had been working for a crop-dusting company but had accepted his father's offer to lease the family farm, which was 15km from the Crewe farm.
 In July 1967, the Crewe home was burgled.
 Rather than take valuables, the thief took inexpensive items, including a brush and comb set.

-In December 1968, Jeannette gave birth to a daughter named Rochelle.
-While she was in the hospital, Harvey returned home to find their house ablaze—clothing had been set on fire in the bedroom and 20% of the house was lost; how the fire started was never ascertained.
-On 28 May 1969, there was a second unexplained fire; this time, the Crewe’s lost their barn and 800 bales of hay.
+In December 1968, Jeannette gave birth to a daughter, Rochelle.
+While she was in hospital, Harvey returned home to find their house ablaze.
+Clothing had been set on fire in the bedroom, and much of the house was lost; how the fire started was never ascertained.
+On 28 May 1969, there was a second unexplained fire; this time, the Crewes lost their barn and 800 bales of hay.

-In 1962, Jeannette’s father Len Demler had been found guilty of tax evasion and fined the considerable sum of £NZ 9540.
-To pay the fine, he sold half of his farm to his wife, Maisie.
-On 26 February 1970, Maisie died of a brain tumor.
-In her will, she completely excluded her daughter Heather, meaning that Jeannette Crewe now owned 75% of the Demler farm.
-Len Demler changed his will, leaving Heather his remaining 25% share.
-The situation had caused tension in the family and, on 16 June 1970, the Crewes went to dinner at Len Demler’s home.
-Jeannette had also inherited her mother’s car, a Morris 1100 which she said she intended to sell to pay inheritance tax.
+In 1962, Len Demler had been found guilty of tax evasion and fined £9540.
+To pay the fine, he sold half of his farm to Maisie.
+On 26 February 1970, Maisie died of a brain tumour.
+In her will, she excluded her daughter, Heather, leaving Jeannette Crewe with 75% of the Demler farm.
+In return, Len Demler changed his will, leaving Heather his remaining 25% share.
+The situation had caused tension in the family and, on 16 June 1970, the Crewes went to dinner at Demler’s home.
+Jeannette had also inherited her mother’s car, a Morris 1100, which she said she intended to sell to pay inheritance tax.
 The dinner was an acrimonious occasion.